| Title: | Biplot Analysis for Multivariate Data Using Principal Components |

 bpca |

-This function binds the vectors of observed (from the matrix or data.frame) and projected (under biplot reduction) correlations for all variables.
+This function combines the vectors of observed (from the matrix or data.frame) and projected (under biplot reduction) correlations for all variables.

 obs |